Elena Teplitskaya: Research

 After demobilization in September 1948, Teplitskaya worked in the Institute of Physiology laboratories as a senior researcher.
 She started her dissertation on the theme: "Fatigue and recovery processes in groups of small muscles activity".
 She received her scientific degree of Candidate of Medical Sciences from the Lviv State Medical Institute in 1953.

 Her primary research was devoted to human activity.
 She studied fatigue and the restorative influence of rest in the context of various types of manual labor (typing, playing piano, work at a confectionery factory).
 She concluded that restoration of the ability after a work day had a wavy character and depends on the complexity and diversity of movement.
-Successfully defending her thesis in March 1954, she worked on higher nervous activity of the P. Pavlova psychiatric hospital while teaching at the department of psychopathology and сorrectional institute named.
+Successfully defending her thesis in March 1954, she worked on higher nervous activity of the P. Pavlova psychiatric hospital while teaching at the department of psychopathology and correctional institute named.
 M. Gorkogo.

 She studied questions of formation and dynamics of purposeful movements.
 Describing the process of practical activity of intellectually disabled students, she drew attention to lack of coordination of their movements as a specific feature of their motor areas.
 She highlighted four development stages: motor skills, pace and rhythm; purposeful actions and dynamics of coordination of movements.

 Another important topic was psychopathology and psychiatry, in particular research on schizophrenia.
 The author observed much higher nervous activity in such patients, studied the conscious and subconscious, neurochemical processes, mechanisms of "етіопатогенез" schizophrenia, principles of social adaptation, verbal reaction, dissociative manifestations, behavior, adaptation/re-adaptation and the speed of behavioral reactions and pathological changes from schizophrenia.

 Her thesis was on the Settings of the time of motion and verbal reactions in experimental schizophrenia survey.
 She consulted for professor V. M. Banshchyrov and E. I. Boyko.

 She studied the views of other psychiatrists, including P. B. Hannushkina, E. Krepelina, S. Kosakova and V. P. Serbian.
 Hannushkin created a psychiatric school, experimentally studied hypnosis, analyzed psychoanalytic ideas and developed a doctrine of pathological character and psychopathic personality.
 Hannushkin believed in psychopathic personality, finding it distinct from healthy personalities and characterized by an inborn character and consistency of movement.

-She presented "Some experimentalе confirmation of P.B.
+She presented "Some experimental confirmation of P.B.
 Hannushkins views on psychopathic personality", at a 1975 scientific conference, devoted to his 100th anniversary.

 She published some 50 papers on the problems of mental retardation and other pathologies.
 In particular, she studied the higher nervous activity of intellectually disabled children, development of their nervous activity and the influence of emotion on intellectually disabled children.
 Telitskoi contributed to the methodology of teaching children with psychophysical development issues, as well as upgrades to correction-rehabilitation educational process in auxiliary schools.

 She also worked on defectological science.
 She taught a course on "Fundamentals of defectology".

 M.O.
 Suprun, referred to her strong impression on her students.